 Remember, focus on making simple, healthy and nourishing meals.

 Recommended for you: Plan Your Meals Like a Pro

-Simple Ideas to Keep Your Meal Plan Full
+Simple Meal Planning Ideas to Keep Your Meal Plan Full

 Once you have a list of 20-30 family favorite recipes/meals, you can start filling in your meal plan with those recipes.
 You may need to add a few more recipes here and there and you’ll want to include a “clean out the refrigerator” night at least once a week.
 I also usually have pizza night on Fridays.

-If you need more inspiration, check out the weekly menu plan I share every Monday morning.
+If you need more inspiration, check out these easy recipes and menu plans.
 These plans are set-up by the week, but you can always review a few of them and find a few favorite recipes to try.